Steps to Becoming a Volunteer at CarolinaEast

 The CarolinaEast Health System Auxiliary

 Men and women in the Auxiliary work in areas throughout the Medical Center organization assisting patients and staff.
 Activities include clerical work, transporting patients, surgery waiting area family liaison, information desk and many other important tasks.
 The Auxiliary also owns and operates Reflections Gift Shop located on the main entrance corridor of the Medical Center.
 The Phillips Lifeline Medical Alert System that serves homebound patients throughout the region is also under the capable administration of the Auxiliary.
-This group sponsors a generous scholarship program for area students persuing a career in health and provides financial support for patient care initiatives.
-Both operationally and financially, the Auxiliary support of the CarolinaEast mission is critical to our success as a health care provider.
+This group sponsors a generous scholarship program for area students pursuing a career in healthcare and provides financial support for patient care initiatives.
+Both operationally and financially, the Auxiliary support of the CarolinaEast mission is critical to our success as a healthcare provider.